Geometry of the cumulant series in diffusion MRI: Discussion

-The representation theory approach applies to any higher-order cumulant tensor.
-For example, the next, 6th-order cumulant at $\O(b^3)$ maps onto the addition of 3 angular momenta; the generalization of QT decomposition would yield the covariances $\lla D^{\ell m} D^{\ell' m'}D^{\ell'' m''}\rra$, that split into
+\update{Can a non-Gaussian compartment be made of ``more elementary" Gaussian ones in the spirit of Eqs.~(\ref{eq:CumExpinB})--(\ref{eq:DCdefinitions})?
+If this were true, we could without the loss of generality build our formalism based on $\P(\Dc)$ for the Gaussian compartments.
+In general, the answer is no: Coarse-graining of the microstructure by diffusion generally leads to {\it time-dependent} cumulants in a given compartment. $\Dc(t)$ monotonically decreases towards a constant tensor, and $S(t)$ and higher-order cumulants vanish as $t\to\infty$.\cite{NOVIKOV2010} Hence, the picture of Eqs.~(\ref{eq:CumExpinB})--(\ref{eq:DCdefinitions}) is valid at sufficiently long times, when the transient coarse-graining processes become negligible, $\C(t)\to\C = \mathrm{const}$, and $\Smu\to 0$.
+Exchanging compartments\cite{JENSEN2005,NETOHENRIQUES2020,CHAKWIZIRA2025} can be viewed as a single non-Gaussian one with time-dependent $S(t)$ that vanishes as $t\to\infty$, contributing to the overall $\Smu(t)$ at finite $t$. }

-irreducible components, totalling 56 dof with 35 intrinsic and 18 mixed invariants.
-The corresponding SA decomposition yields $\vec{6} \oplus \vec{4} \oplus \vec{2} \oplus \vec{0}$ for the fully symmetric part, and the remaining $ \vec{4} \oplus (3 \times \vec{2}) \oplus (4\times \vec{0})$ for the asymmetric part, each with 28 dof.
-Probing all 56 dof of $\lla D\otimes D\otimes D\rra$ requires non-axially symmetric $\B$ tensors \cite{NING2021}.
-In other words, this and higher-order cumulants involve waveform rotations over the SO(3) manifold $\mathbb{S}^3/\mathbb{Z}_2$ rather than $\mathbb{S}^2$.
-Acquisitions sensitive to terms $\sim b^3$ and beyond may come close or exceed the convergence radius of the cumulant expansion \cite{KISELEV2007}, in which case their estimation may be challenging, and a full functional form of $\P(\Dc)$ should rather be modeled.
-The latter has been performed using a multi-dimensional inverse Laplace transform \cite{DEALMEIDA2016,TOPGAARD2017,MAGDOOM2021}, which requires regularization or constraints, and uses extensive, so-far clinically unfeasible acquisitions.
+\update{While the present framework is model-independent and general, our main limitation has been working up to $\O(b^2)$.
+However, this is not a limitation of the symmetry-based approach, which can be extended to higher-order cumulant tensors.} For example, the next, 6th-order cumulant at $\O(b^3)$ maps onto the addition of 3 angular momenta of $\ell\!=\!0$ or $2$ (for the Gaussian compartments).
+The generalization of QT decomposition would yield the covariances $\lla D^{\ell m} D^{\ell' m'}D^{\ell'' m''}\rra$, which split into the irreducible decomposition

-\if What about characterizing the distribution $\P(\Dc)$ beyond its first two cumulants?
-This requires acquisitions at higher $b$, close to the convergence radius of the cumulant expansion \cite{KISELEV2007}.
-Recently, \cite{NING2021} added a $b^3$ term to Eq.~(\ref{eq:CumExpinB}) and using non-axially symmetric b-tensors with b up to $5\mathrm{ms}/\mu\mathrm{m}^2$ they probed the Cartesian tensor $\lla D_{ij} D_{kl} D_{pq}\rra$.
-Our irreducible decompositions can be generalized to the triple product $D\otimes D\otimes D$ and obtain the spherical tensor componenents $\lla D^{\ell m} D^{\ell' m'}D^{\ell'' m''}\rra$, akin to the QT decomposition.
-These split into
+with the multiplicities as indicated, totaling 56 DOF, of which 35 are intrinsic and 18 mixed invariants.
+The corresponding SA decomposition gives $V_6 \oplus V_4 \oplus V_2 \oplus V_0$ for the fully symmetric part, and $V_4 \oplus 3V_2 \oplus 4V_0$ for the remaining asymmetric part, each carrying 28 DOF.
+Probing all 56 DOF of $\lla D\otimes D\otimes D\rra$ requires non-axially symmetric $\B$ tensors \cite{NING2021}.
+In other words, this and higher-order cumulants involve waveform rotations over the SO(3) manifold $\mathbb{S}^3/\mathbb{Z}_2$ rather than $\mathbb{S}^2$, \update{increasing scan time substantially}.